kunjp1157/studio/README.md

 - **Booking Management:** Admins can view and manage all bookings on the platform.
 - **User Management:** Admins can oversee user accounts, roles, and statuses.
 - **Dynamic Pricing & Promotions:** Create rules to dynamically adjust prices or offer discounts.
-- **AI Presentation Generator:** An admin tool that analyzes live app data and generates a business summary presentation.
 - **Real-Time Updates:** Data management is powered by real-time Firestore listeners, ensuring instant UI updates.

+### AI-Powered Admin Tools:
+- **AI Presentation Generator:** An admin tool that analyzes live app data (users, bookings, revenue) and generates a professional business summary presentation with insightful talking points and strategic recommendations.
+- **AI Image Generation:** When creating or editing a facility, admins can simply describe an image (e.g., "a modern indoor basketball court at night") and the AI will generate a high-quality, relevant photo, eliminating the need for stock imagery.

 ## Technology Stack